 - Marinate foods in the refrigerator.
 Reserve some of the marinade before adding meat for later use.
 Do not taste or reuse the marinade after raw meat has been added.

-- Keep raw foods separate from cooked foods.
-Avoid cross-contamination by using designated plates and utensils for raw foods.
-Use separate, clean plates and utensils for cooked foods.
+- Don't cross-contaminate.
+Use specific plates and utensils for raw foods, and use separate, clean plates and utensils for cooked foods.
 Do not place cooked meat or vegetables on the same plate as uncooked foods.
-Use one cutting board for meats and one for produce and ready-to-eat foods.
-Always wash hands, produce and appliances before preparing food.

 Makes 6 servings